locationtech/udig-platform/docs/user/en/Contents.rst

    * :doc:`Adding a column to a shapefile`

-   -  `Changing the projection of a shapefile <Changing%20the%20projection%20of%20a%20shapefile.html>`_
+   -  :doc:`Changing the projection of a shapefile`
-   -  `Processing the Geometry in a
+   -  :doc:`Processing the Geometry in a Shapefile`
-      Shapefile <Processing%20the%20Geometry%20in%20a%20Shapefile.html>`_
    * :doc:`Using Advanced Edit Mode`

    * :doc:`Using Feature Edit Tools`